 Without continuous integration, your software is broken until somebody proves it works, usually during a testing or integration stage.
 With continuous integration, your software is proven to work (assuming a sufficiently comprehensive set of automated tests) with every new change—and you know the moment it breaks and can fix it immediately.

 Going from a default of broken to a default of working is a profound transformation.
-Instead of a multi-day merge process to prepare your code for release, your code is always in a releasable state—which means you can deploy whenever you want.
+Instead of a multiday merge process to prepare your code for release, your code is always in a releasable state—which means you can deploy whenever you want.
 To some extent, the role of a CI server is to act as a gatekeeper, protecting your code from any changes that jeopardize your ability to deploy at any time.

-Use a self-testing build after every commit to ensure your code is always in a working and deployable state. |
+Use a self-testing build after every commit to ensure that your code is always in a working and deployable state. |

-In The Impact Of World-Class Software Delivery, you saw that companies with world-class software delivery processes are able to deploy thousands of times per day.
+In The Impact of World-Class Software Delivery, you saw that companies with world-class software delivery processes are able to deploy thousands of times per day.
 Continuous integration—including a CI server and thorough automated test suite—is one of the key ingredients that makes this possible; you’ll see some of the other ingredients throughout this post.

 The third question that newbies to trunk-based development often ask is, how do you handle changes that take a long time to implement?
-CI sounds great for small changes, but if you’re working on something that will take weeks or months—e.g., major new features or refactors—how can you merge your incomplete work on a daily basis without breaking the build or releasing unfinished features to users?
+CI sounds great for small changes, but if you’re working on something that will take weeks or months (e.g., major new features or refactors) how can you merge your incomplete work on a daily basis without breaking the build or releasing unfinished features to users?

 Use branch by abstraction and feature toggles to make large-scale changes while still merging your work on a regular basis. |

 Branch by abstraction is a technique that allows you to make large-scale changes to your code incrementally, across many commits, with minimal risk of breaking the build or releasing unfinished work to users.
-For example, let’s say you have hundreds of modules in your codebase that use Library X, as shown in Figure 31:
+For example, let’s say you have hundreds of modules in your codebase that use Library X, as shown in Figure 31.

 You want to replace Library X with Library Y, but this will require updating hundreds of modules, which could take months.
 If you do this work in a feature branch, by the time you merge it back, there’s a good chance you’ll have merge conflicts with many of the updated modules, and it’s possible new usages will have shown up in the meantime, so you’d have even more work to do.